DexterInd/GoPiGo3/docs/source/quickstart.rst

 Program your GoPiGo3
 ***********************

-For programming your `GoPiGo3`_ to do anything you want, you can follow the instructions found here (`programming your robot`_) or *follow the rest of instructions found in this section*.
+For programming your `GoPiGo3`_ to do what you want, you can follow the instructions found here (`programming your robot`_) or *follow the rest of instructions found in this section*.

 To install or update the `GoPiGo3`_ library on your RaspberryPi, open a terminal or the command line and type the following command: